Aeroluna/LunaCoopMod/README.md

   - Disadvantage makes Kerrigan unavailable instead of removing Nydus Networks.
   - Advantage additionally increases combat unit health by 50% and grants the Twin Drones upgrade.
 Creep Tumors gain Super Cloak when burrowed.

 Malevolent Matriach was kinda boring, so lets turn the dial up to 11.
 The prestige is now strictly focused on Kerrigan's army.
-The twin drones upgraded is added to help ease the massive nerf to Kerrigan's early game.
+The Twin Drones upgrade is added to help ease the massive nerf to Kerrigan's early game.

 - Added P4: Champion of the Brood War
   - Replaces Kerrigan with Brood War Kerrigan